Esukhia/dakje-desktop/README.md

     * Add Find & Replace function
     * Add real-time detecting when editing
 	* Change the tag dropdown to fixed mode
-	* Fix the highlight bug which leads to bad perfomance
+	* Fix the highlight bug which leads to bad performance

 - Version: 0.5 (2017.10.14)